ChrisCummins/msc-thesis/docs/Log.md

 over time to make the library a little more procedural.
 For example, add separate commands to profile a program, build a benchmark, graph a set of results, etc.

+## Monday 6th

+TODO:
+* Count number of floating point and integer operations in stencil kernels and compute theoretical maximum throughput for a given GPU.